sheffield-bioinformatics-core/data-formatting/slides.md

 - Consistency: F, female, f, fem, 2, …
 - Single common format for all dates: YYYYMMDD, YYYY-MM-DD
     + http://www.iso.org/iso/home/standards/iso8601.htm
+- Units
+    + cm or mm / km or miles etc
 - You can introduce inconsistencies without realising it
     + blank spaces (whitespace) at the end of text
     + "Male " is not the same as "Male"